orsonteodoro/oiledmachine-overlay/SUPPORT_MATRIX.md

 * LTS compilers have the libstdc++ GLIBCXX_ versioned symbols, GPU stack compatibility, practically complete version of the C++ standard on both the *C++ compiler* and *C++ standard library*, and ensure that the userland is built for compatibility for C++ prebuilt LTS binaries.
+Currently, C++ 17 is the default for both GCC and Clang and is the default for most open source projects in 2025.
 * The rolling compilers have the up-to-date implementation of the edition of the C++ standard,  increased feature coverage for the edition of the standard, usually have the minimum required feature set to build most projects for that